stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 was content to keep unshared the secret of what could reduce a dauntless fighter to a quivering neurotic; what could make old brick slums and seas of dark, subtle faces a thing of nightmare and eldritch portent.
-It would not be the first time his sensations had been forced to bide uninterpreted&mdash;for was not his very act of plunging into the polyglot abyss of New York&rsquo;s underworld a freak beyond sensible explanation?
+It would not be the first time his sensations had been forced to bide uninterpreted--for was not his very act of plunging into the polyglot abyss of New York's underworld a freak beyond sensible explanation?
 What could he tell the prosaic of the antique witcheries and grotesque marvels discernible to sensitive eyes amidst the poison cauldron where all the varied dregs of unwholesome ages mix their venom and perpetuate their obscene terrors?